-From the information learnt from the Analysis stage your boot fitter will usually start with 2 ski boots for you to try.
+Your boot fitter will usually start with two ski boots for you to try.
 Before the ski boot even goes on your foot, the boot liner is pulled out and we perform was called a shell check or shell sizing.
 This is crucial to the process as it allows your boot fitter to see if the shell is a good match for your foot.
-It also removes the liner from the equation which is important because the shell is the true indicator in the size of a boot and a liner will mold and compress throughout its lifetime.
+It also removes the liner from the equation which is important because the shell is the true indicator of the size of a boot and a liner will mould and compress throughout its lifetime.

-If the choice in size is looking good then it’s time for a direct comparison between the 2 initial options by putting one of each boot on your feet.
-Based on your feedback at this stage in the boot fit you will now either try on the pair ‘winning’ boots or compare to a 3rd option.
-Trying on more than 3 boots can lead to confusion and will unnecessarily lengthen the process.
+If the choice in size is looking good then it’s time for a direct comparison between the two initial options by putting one of each boot on your feet.
+Based on your feedback at this stage in the boot fit you will now either try on the pair ‘winning’ boots or compare to a third option.
+Trying on more than three boots can lead to confusion and will unnecessarily lengthen the process.